Tom Berte: Racing career

 Berte attempted to make his ARCA Re/Max Series debut in 2003, driving for his own team in the No. 40 Chevrolet at Lowe's Motor Speedway, but ultimately failed to qualify.
 He would attempt to qualify for two races the following year, and Charlotte and at Chicagoland Speedway, failing to qualify for both events.

 Berte would eventually make his first start in 2005, driving the No. 10 Pontiac for Fast Track Racing at the Milwaukee Mile, finishing 28th in the event.
 He would make one more start in the year, driving at Chicagoland, finishing 41st due to electrical issues.
-He would make three more starts in the following year, earning a best finish of 14th at Pocono Raceway.
+He would make three more starts in the following year, earning a best finish of fourteenth at Pocono Raceway.
 He also attempted to qualify for the inaugural race at Iowa Speedway driving for Roulo Brothers Racing, but ultimately failing to qualify.

 For 2007, Berte would join Venturini Motorsports for a select number of races in the No. 25 Chevrolet, entering seven races, making six and failing to qualify at Kentucky Speedway.
-He secured a best finish of 13th at the first Pocono race.
-He would remain with Venturini for 2008, driving for various entries, with a season-best 15th at New Jersey Motorsports Park.
+He secured a best finish of thirteenth at the first Pocono race.
+He would remain with Venturini for 2008, driving for various entries, with a season-best fifteenth at New Jersey Motorsports Park.

-Berte would stay with the team for 2009–2012, mainly driving the No. 35 Chevrolet for six races that year with a best finish of 15th at Millville, New Jersey.
-For the next year, he would run the No. 15 along with the 35 in select races with a best finish of 14th at Pocono after an engine failure at Palm Beach International Raceway and a crash at Texas Motor Speedway in his first two starts of the year.
+Berte would stay with the team for 2009–2012, mainly driving the No. 35 Chevrolet for six races that year with a best finish of fifteenth at Millville, New Jersey.
+For the next year, he would run the No. 15 along with the No. 35 in select races with a best finish of fourteenth at Pocono after an engine failure at Palm Beach International Raceway and a crash at Texas Motor Speedway in his first two starts of the year.
 He would remain in those entries for 2011, upping his best career finish with a 13th at Michigan Speedway.
 For 2012, he would run four races in the No. 20 and No. 35 in select races with a best finish of 17th in his first start of the year at Michigan.